kelvin169/kelvinMwaniki/README.md

 ![](store.jpg)
 #### Coming up with an ecommerce show store helped me explor the capabilities of using flutter for User interface design
 ####  The adantage of using flutter is that only a single code base is necessary and there is no need for additional software
-#### It is also fast and the fact that it entirely uses widgets means that it is great for various applications.
+#### It is also fast and the fact that it entirely uses widgets means that it is great for various applications
 #### Much of the online projects support various variations and in the process we end up coming up with exciting projects.
 #### Continuous improvement in my opinion is something very crucial.